hatemhosny/racing-bars/website/docs/guides/chart-controls.md

 [`controlButtons`](../documentation/options.md#controlbuttons) option shows/hides buttons that control the chart (play/pause/skip-back/skip-forward).

-- The value "all" shows all buttons.
+- The value `"all"` shows all buttons.
-- The value "play" shows one button (play or pause).
+- The value `"play"` shows one button (play or pause).
-- The value "none" hides all buttons.
+- The value `"none"` hides all buttons.

 ## Overlays

-[`overlays`](../documentation/options.md#overlays) option shows/hides semi-transparent overlays that cover the chart and show buttons that control it.
+[`overlays`](../documentation/options.md#overlays) option shows/hides semi-transparent overlays that cover the chart and shows buttons that control it.
-There are 2 overlays: play (at the beginning) and repeat (at the end).
+There are 2 overlays: "play" (at the beginning) and "repeat" (at the end).

-- The value "all" shows both overlays.
+- The value `"all"` shows both overlays.
-- The value "play" shows an overlay at the beginning of the race with a play button.
+- The value `"play"` shows an overlay at the beginning of the race with a play button.
-- The value "repeat" shows an overlay at the end of the race with a repeat button.
+- The value `"repeat"` shows an overlay at the end of the race with a repeat button.
-- The value "none" hides both overlays.
+- The value `"none"` hides both overlays.

 ## Mouse Controls